regis-leray/sbt-docker-image/README.md

 ### Build an image

-To build an image use the `dockerBuild` task

-Simply run `sbt dockerBuild` from your prompt or `dockerBuild` in the sbt console.
+Simply run `sbt dockerImg:build` from your prompt or `dockerImg:build` in the sbt console.

 The Dockerfile should be located at the base directory of you project `./Dockerfile`